MagedSaeed/farasapy/README.md

  4. Part Of Speech tagging (POS tagging).
  5. Diacritization.

 The toolkit is built with Java.
-Developers can call the binaries API directly from their code.
+Developers who want to use it can call the binaries API directly from their code.
-As Pyhton is a general purpose language and so popular for many NLP tasks, an automation process  of this binary calls from Pyhton code wi
+As Pyhton is a general purpose language and so popular for many NLP tasks, an automation to these calls to the toolkit from the code would be convenient.
+This is where this wrapper fits.

+## Installation

+## How

 ## Resources
 http://alt.qcri.org/farasa/
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzEyNzA3ODksMzU4NjUzMzkyXX0=
+eyJoaXN0b3J5IjpbLTgzMTI4MjA1MSwzNTg2NTMzOTJdfQ==
 -->